-Encourage your UW-Madison student to make Summer Term part of their college experience
+Encourage your student to make Summer Term part of their college experience

-Did you know that six out of ten UW students participate in at least one Summer Term before graduation?
+Did you know six out of ten UW-Madison students participate in at least one Summer Term before graduation?
 It’s true!
-With more than 1,000 3-week, 4-week, and 8-week courses available on campus and over 100 online, UW-Madison’s Summer Term is a great way for your student to catch up with his or her studies, or get ahead on credits toward graduation.
+With more than 1,000 3-week, 4-week, and 8-week courses available on campus and over 100 online, UW-Madison’s Summer Term is a great way for your student to catch up with their studies, or get ahead on credits toward graduation.

 - Difficult classes can be easier for students to tackle in the summer.
 Courses are not easier in the summer, but students are more likely to thrive in a difficult class when they are not juggling a full course load.